Skip to content

 • How it works: Simply click on any component within your page builder

-• Interface: A small Betty Genius text box will appear directly underneath the selected component
+• Interface: A small Betty Genius text box ('What would you like to change?') will appear directly underneath the selected component

 • Usage: Type your command to modify that specific element (e.g., "Change the background color to primary blue" or "Make this text bold").